Trump's legal exposure may be growing – and 4 other takeaways from the Jan. 6 hearing

 4. Add Meadows and Giuliani to the list of those who sought pardons.

-Speaking of legal exposure, Hutchinson testified Tuesday that her boss, Meadows, and Giuliani sought pardons and didn't get them.
+Speaking of legal exposure, Hutchinson testified Tuesday that her boss, Meadows, and Giuliani sought pardons but didn't get them.

 In the last hearing, there were about half a dozen Republican members of Congress who were also named as seeking pardons.
 Now, again, like those Republican members of Congress, it's not explicitly known why they were asking for pardons – if they believed they did anything illegal or if they simply thought a Democratic administration would target them.